 Store-bought marshmallows pale in comparison to the fluffy and pillowy homemade marshmallows you can make with just a few ingredients.
-I’m not normally a big fan of eating marshmallows plain, but my husband and I gladly eat these from the bag.
-We also put them in hot chocolate, ice cream, and tea lattes.
+I’m not normally a big fan of eating marshmallows plain, but my husband and I gladly eat these vanilla bean-speckled ones from the bag.
+They roast beautifully over the fire, and we also put them in hot chocolate, ice cream, and tea lattes.

-This recipe makes a smaller batch compared to others online, so double the recipe if you want to make marshmallows for a crowd.
+This recipe makes about 16 marshmallows, so double the recipe if you want to make marshmallows for a crowd!

 Ingredients for Homemade Marshmallows

 Homemade marshmallows require only a couple of ingredients and are inexpensive to make!
 The best part about these marshmallows is that they are easily customizable with different flavored extracts.
 Substitute peppermint extract for the vanilla bean paste for a wintry marshmallow.

 - Vanilla bean paste.
 If you only have vanilla extract, use that!
 The vanilla bean paste gives these marshmallows a stronger vanilla flavor, but vanilla extract will not change the recipe.

 - Unflavored gelatin.
 Powdered gelatin works best.
 I trust Martha Collison, who was the baker who introduced me to homemade marshmallows, and she has not had success using leaf gelatin.

 - Corn syrup.
 Golden syrup can easily be substituted, but it can be harder to find in the US.

 - Powdered sugar.
 This will prevent the marshmallows from sticking to each other once cut.